Medline ® Abstract for Reference 130

 of 'Treatment of relapsed or refractory multiple myeloma'

-Phase 1 study of weekly dosing with the investigational oral proteasome inhibitor ixazomib in relapsed/refractory multiple myeloma.
+Phase 1 study of twice-weekly ixazomib, an oral proteasome inhibitor, in relapsed/refractory multiple myeloma patients.